 8th Annual PSA/BISA L&T Conference 2015

-This year's annual two-day conference on 8-9 September was a very stimulating event.
+Last year's annual two-day conference on 8-9 September was a very stimulating event.
 It addressed the theme of student engagement and participation and was hosted by Dr Aida Abzhaparova at the University of the West of England, Bristol.
 Once again it was great to see some new faces at this annual event, including Mark Shanahan from the University of Reading (pictured above), as well as to hear the student voice in a presentation by recent graduates on the benefits of placement learning (below).
 Check out what we got up to on Twitter with the conference hashtag #psalt15.

 Call for Papers: The 9th Annual BISA/PSA Learning and Teaching Conference, Newcastle University, 13-14 September 2016

 This year's conference is entitled The Winds of Change: New Challenges and Opportunities for Teaching Politics and IR and will be convened by Dr Michael Barr, Dr James Bilsland and Dr Valentina Feklyunina (all at Newcastle University).

 The conference will focus on new challenges and opportunities for students and teachers of Politics and IR.
 We are particularly keen to explore the impact of and our responses to three types of changes: (i) the major political and geopolitical changes that we are witnessing at the UK, European and global levels; (ii) technological changes; and (iii) changes in the institutional environment of Higher Education (including the proposed TEF in the UK as well as the implications of changes to the politics A-level syllabus).